LinneaToth/LinneaToth/README.md

 - APIs
 - OOP

-Take a peek at my journey and feel free to explore the projects I’ve been working on!
+Take a peek at my journey and feel free to explore some of the projects I’ve been working on!

 ## 🤝 Want to connect?
 Awesome!
 [Find me on LinkedIn!](https://www.linkedin.com/in/linneatoth/) - I'd love to connect!